boolder-org/boolder-android/README.md

 - Koin
 - Picasso

-15-min video describing the architecture of the app : https://youtu.be/Qk7gX1CaMk4
+Here is a 15-min video describing the architecture of the app : https://youtu.be/Qk7gX1CaMk4

 ### Mapbox setup